justin2004/weblog/intuitive_graph_viz/README.md

 Instead you see a downsampled scene of the world beneath you.
 If you have enough altitude you can't see individual cars or buildings anymore, but you can recognize aggregations of them.

+In the same manner, imagine if you zoomed out on a graph viz like that and lots of individual instances of `gist:Content` became rendereded in aggregate (perhaps like reams of paper).

 ## Let's Do This